 By now you know how many Expo printers you'll need for your event, how many iPads you need, the size of your badges, your artwork designs have been submitted and approved, you've purchased lanyards (and holders if necessary) -- so "now what?" you ask.
-Well, let's not forget about the logistics for all the Expo equipment, as the Event Organizer is responsible for providing all furniture/tables, electrical, and internet connectivity required to execute onsite registration.
+Well, let's not forget about the logistics for all the Expo equipment!

 (1) Travel Cases and Security: You will be receiving a Starter Kit, which includes one Router, one Printer, and one iPad along with their respective cords as well as your badge stock.
-This will all be packed into one heavy-duty case.
+This will all be packed into one heavy-duty case that weighs approximately 40 lbs.
 You will also receive, at a minimum, another case with one more printer (we always ship two as it is better to be safe than sorry should something happen to one of them) and potentially other equipment, depending on your needs.

 These cases are not small and not light, but they are mobile like a suitcase and have wheels and a pull-up handle.
 Here is a what a case looks like:

 It is important to have some place to securely store the cases until they are set up, so therefore please make sure your event venue has a place set aside for this purpose.

 (2) Tables: For every two iPads and one Printer for your event you will need one 6' table.
 Along with this equipment will be your badge stock and typically Event Organizers have lanyards available next to each printer.
 This way your attendees can print their badge, grab a lanyard, and move on very quickly, freeing up space for your next guest to register.